notihnio/php-cactus/README.md

 # PHP Cactus 🌵

 Protect your PHP code from been stolen.
 Deploy with no fear to not owning servers.
-This library compiles your PHP code to opcodes and empties all php files of your project.
+This library compiles your PHP code to opcodes and empties all php files included in your project.
 All produced opcode files are saved on server's filesystem and used by Opcache.

 **Before**